Christina Bianco

-Christina Bianco is an American actress, singer and impressionist.
+Christina Bianco (born February 7, 1982) is an American actress, singer and impressionist.
 Bianco is best known for her theatrical work, television appearances and YouTube videos in which she impersonates celebrities, both singing and speaking.

 Career

 In 2015, Bianco starred in the one-woman, multi-character comedy Application Pending, off-Broadway at the West Side Theatre for which she received her second Drama Desk Award nomination in the Outstanding Solo Performance category.
 She has appeared in Forbidden Broadway on the West End at London's Vaudeville Theatre, and also starred in the off-Broadway shows Forbidden Broadway Goes to Rehab and Newsical.
 For her work in Forbidden Broadway Goes To Rehab, Bianco was nominated for the Drama Desk Award for Outstanding Featured Actress in a Musical, but lost to Haydn Gwynne, who won the award for her performance in Billy Elliot the Musical.
 Bianco originated the role of Dora in the national tour of Dora the Explorer Live, and was a contestant on season six of America's Got Talent, but received no air time.
 Additional New York credits include playing Missy in The Marvelous Wonderettes and It Must Be Him.

 Bianco played the recurring role of Bianca on the sitcom Impress Me on POP TV.
 The show was produced by Rainn Wilson and SoulPancake and starred Ross Marquand and Jim Meskimen.

-In 2016, she appeared as Mindy on Signed, Sealed, Delivered on the Hallmark Channel, Movies & Mysteries.
+In 2016, she appeared as Mindy on Signed, Sealed, Delivered on the Hallmark Channel Movies & Mysteries.
 She also appeared on Watch What Happens Live on Bravo.

-From August 2016, Bianco began touring the United Kingdom with her one-woman show titled "Me, Myself and Everyone Else", performing at the Edinburgh Fringe Festival in Edinburgh from August 22 to 27, before traveling around the country.
-The tour includes dates in Somerset, Manchester, Blackpool, Leeds, County Durham, Aberdeen, Glasgow, Dundee, Belfast, Cardiff and London, before finishing in Brighton on September 18.
+From August 2016, Bianco began touring the United Kingdom with her one-woman show titled "Me, Myself and Everyone Else", performing at the Edinburgh Fringe Festival from August 22 to 27, before traveling around the country.
+The tour included dates in Somerset, Manchester, Blackpool, Leeds, County Durham, Aberdeen, Glasgow, Dundee, Belfast, Cardiff and London, before it finished in Brighton on September 18.